 Since 2007, master craftsmen have spent some 200,000 work-days restoring Humayun’s Tomb and its associated structures.

 I think you will be as fascinated as I have been to hear just a little about this reconstruction work.

 It is striking, for example, to learn that some one million kilos of cement concrete had been laid down here during the 20th century – and that it had to be removed from the roof using hand tools.
 Meanwhile, some 200,000 square feet of lime plaster had to be applied in areas where it had been lost or replaced with cement plaster that was already crumbling.

 Similarly, over 40,000 square feet of concrete had to be removed from the lower plinth of the Mausoleum and major, two-ton paving blocks, had to be manually replaced.

 In addition, original decorative patterns have been painstakingly recreated – work that required the talents of master ceramic tile makers.
 Happily, practitioners of this art in Uzbekistan were able to come here to train young residents of the Hazrat Nizamuddin Basti, contributing not only to the beauty of this monument, but also opening new economic opportunities for these young people.

 But even as we observe the beauty that is evident within the Humayun Complex, it is also important to situate this project within a larger context.
-We hope to link this monument to the adjacent seventy-acre site of the Sundar Nursery, once a significant Sufi graveyard, and now being transformed into an Archeological Park.
+We hope to link this monument to the adjacent seventy-acre site of the Sundar Nursery, once a significant Sufi graveyard, and now being transformed into an Archaeological Park.
 We are planning new visitor facilities and an innovative Interpretation Center serving the two sites.

 The combined sites will create a heritage zone of unmatched scale, value and visibility – a proud symbol of Indian history – featuring one of the world’s largest concentrations of medieval Islamic buildings.
 This site is the largest of the 20 major projects developed in nine countries by our Historic Cities program over the past decades.